-Herland Report: Christianity was Central in Creating Western Civilization: In a world where the Western media chronically demonizes religion and Christianity, let us take a look at the essence of the true Christian principles.
+In a world where the Western media chronically demonizes religion and Christian values, let us take a look at the essence of the true Christian principles.

-World leading historians agree that Christian philosophy was revolutionary in that its definition of humanity was inclusive of all people, an altogether new view on the value of human life.
+Christian philosophy was truly revolutionary in that its definition of humanity was inclusive of all people, an altogether new view on the value of human life.

 As we live in an age of atheist intolerance in an unprecedented and highly intolerable level, where the mainstream media constantly focus negatively on Christians, Muslims and religions in general, we should rekindle the knowledge how how groundbreaking the message of Jesus Christ was.

-Contrary to what many think, brainwashed as we are by the liberal-progressive Western atheists, a number of our most important values come from the Judeo-Christianity heritage and its ethics, writes founder of The Herland Report, historian of comparative religions Hanne Herland.
+Contrary to what many think, brainwashed as we are by the liberal-progressive Western atheists, a number of our most important values come from the Judeo-Christianity heritage and its ethics.

 Research shows that only 2-8 percent of the world population is atheist.
-This is according to Pew Research Forum, Encyclopedia Britannica, ISSP 2008.
+These statistics are according to Pew Research Forum, Encyclopedia Britannica, ISSP 2008.

 RELATED ARTICLES:

 So, everyone except the 4 % atheists in the world, are out of touch with “the real world”?
-How do atheists know that there is no Creator?
+How do atheists know that there is no Creator, have they visited outer space and confirmed that God is not there?
+Do they have empirical proof from this journey that may be presented to the rest of us?

-Atheism is itself a faith as no atheist has been outside the universe to examine whether there is a God out there.
-So, if you speak in faith about things you believe, why deny others to do the same?
+Atheism turns out itself to be a faith as no atheist has been outside the universe to examine whether there is a God out there.

 Christianity’s revolutionary view of Human Value